Film phase: Completed

 ABOUT THE DIRECTORS

 Young Lakota is co-directed by Marion Lipschutz and Rose Rosenblatt.

 Marion Lipschutz and Rose Rosenblatt are partners in Incite Pictures and Cine Qua Non, a company dedicated to produces documentaries and media projects that explore critical contemporary issues.
 Young Lakota is the second film in a series that that uses the dramatic stories of individual women to explore the fraught terrain of reproductive rights and justice.
 The first, The Education of Shelby Knox, premiered at the Sundance Film Festival, and launched PBS’s POV series.
 Marion and Rose are currently producing Simple Justice: The Trial of Bei Bei Shuai, about a Chinese immigrant accused of murder and feticide for attempting to commit suicide while pregnant.

-Young Lakota premiered on PBS’s Independent Lens during Native American History month as a part of the Women and Girl’s Lead Initiative.
+Young Lakota premiered on PBS’s Independent Lens during Native American History month as a part of the Women and Girls Lead Initiative.
 It is the centerpiece of an engagement campaign aimed at creating cross-cultural dialogue and coalition-building between Native American communities and the reproductive rights movement.
-Community screenings, discussions and trainings dovetail with online activism and youth-led work, reaching a diverse, broad based population.
-Press and festival presence boosts the film’s reach, and Sovereign Bodies, a companion project, offers an online platform for showcasing the writing and work of Native women health leaders as well as deeper content and context for the film.
+Community screenings, discussions, and trainings dovetail with online activism and youth-led work, reaching a diverse and broad-based population.
+Press and festival presence boosts the film’s reach and Sovereign Bodies, a companion project, offers an online platform for showcasing the writings and work of Native women health leaders, as well as deeper content and context for the film.
 Young Lakota was also featured on Upworthy.com: “Are You Ready to To See A Bunch Of Bad-Ass Women Make History On A Native American Reservation?”

 For more information: http://www.sovereignbodies.com/